The Iceberg by Frederic E. Church (1891)

 8 – Writing Walden His literary techniques: Composite; Black Hole; Threshing Floor; Perceptual Compass.

-9 – Interpreting Walden Exigesis of his bathymetric survey and the Deep Cut.
+9 – Interpreting Walden Exegesis of his bathymetric survey and the Deep Cut.
 The authors intransitive mind.

 10 – Mythology He writes an alternative Natural Theology and substitutes religious myth for the cold hard facts.